Colorado, UCLA finding stride led by WR Shenault, RB Kelley - WHIZ News

 “When Laviska gets the ball in his hands, I want him to stay on his feet as long as he possibly can because there’s a really big chance that he can break one for us and go to the house,” Colorado quarterback Steven Montez said.

-Bruins coach Chip Kelly said his defense would have to be aware of the 6-foot-2, 220 pound Shenault lines up to try and keep him in check.
+Bruins coach Chip Kelly said his defense needs to be aware of the 6-foot-2, 220 pound Shenault and try to keep him in check.
 But a heavy slate of carries for Kelley might be effective in limiting Shenault by keeping him on the sideline.

 UCLA (3-5, 3-2) has won consecutive games for the second time in Kelly’s two seasons on the strength of a resurgent running game built around the transfer from UC Davis.
 Kelley, who sustained a knee injury in the preseason, rushed for 176 yards and one touchdown at Stanford and followed it up with 34 carries for 164 yards and four touchdowns against the Sun Devils.